ootbingo/oot-bingo-generator/doc/BALANCING.md

 ### Type synergies

 **Type synergies** are the 'standard' synergies.
 On the sheet, these are numbers that are not in a rowtype column and do **not** have a `*` in front.
-If goal A and goal B have a *type synergy* of 2, that means that if you complete both these goals, the time you spend should be two minutes shorter than if you did each goal separately.
-For example, the goals * Iron Boots* and *All 3 Skulltulas in Ice Cavern* have a synergy of 2, because doing one of these goals saves time for the other; you already spent time going to Ice Cavern for Iron Boots, so you save that time for the skulls.
+If goal A and goal B have a *type synergy* of **2**, that means that if you complete both these goals, the time you spend should be two minutes shorter than if you did each goal separately.
+For example, the goals *Iron Boots* and *All 3 Skulltulas in Ice Cavern* have a synergy of **2**, because doing one of these goals saves time for the other; you already spent time going to Ice Cavern for Iron Boots, so you save that time for the skulls.

 On the sheet, goals with a number in the same column share a type synergy.
 The lowest value of the two counts.
-For example, the goal *1 Skulltula from each Child Dungeon* has a `deku` synergy of 2.
-This roughly means that you'd spend two minutes going to and being in (the main part of) Deku for this goal. *Defeat Queen Gohma* has a synergy of 5, since it's a deep Deku goal.
-We take the lower of the two, so these goals have a `deku` synergy of 2.
+For example, the goal *1 Skulltula from each Child Dungeon* has a `deku` synergy of **2**.
+This roughly means that you'd spend two minutes going to and being in (the main part of) Deku for this goal. *Defeat Queen Gohma* has a synergy of **5**, since it's a deep Deku goal.
+We take the lower of the two, so these goals have a `deku` synergy of **2**.

 Note that although the synergy values are in minutes, they are only a rough estimation.
 The actual overlap between goals depends heavily on the route and other factors.
 In addition, sometimes the values are exaggerated to prevent goals from appearing together.
-The many columns at the end of the sheet that start with `inc` have synergies of 100 to prevent 'free' goals like *All 9 Gorons in Fire Temple* and *Fire Temple Boss Key*.
+The many columns at the end of the sheet that start with `inc` have synergies of **100** to prevent 'free' goals like *All 9 Gorons in Fire Temple* and *Fire Temple Boss Key*.

 ### Subtype synergies